openframeworks/ofBook/18_version_control_with_git/chapter.md

     nothing added to commit but untracked files present (use "git add" to track)

 The output tells us which branch we are currently on (`master`), that we haven't committed anything yet, and that there are a couple of untracked files (i.e. not yet known to Git) in the repository and, importantly, what we should do next.
+Using `git status -s` is an option to get more condensed output.

 The list of files looks correct, so far so good!
 You might have noticed the `.gitkeep` file in `bin/data/`.
 Git only tracks files, not directories, which means that empty directories are not visible to Git.
 A common technique to work around this, if you want to have empty directories (e.g. for future output files) in your repository, is to place an empty file there, which makes sure that that directory can be added to Git.